sachit3022/sachit3022.github.io/_pages/about.md

 Classical machine learning algorithms are also prone to generalization problems.
 Models such as SVM and LDA rely on **spurious** features for classification.
 In [this](https://sachit3022.github.io/files/Pattern_Recognition.pdf) work, we provide a modified objective that is invariant to spurious features.
 This objective transforms the problem into a generalized eigenvalue problem with a closed-form solution.

-Algorithm fairness is another area where an appropriate training objective should include a constraint on fairness, ensuring that models do not base decisions on sensitive attributes like gender.
+Algorithmic fairness is another area where an appropriate training objective should include a constraint on fairness, ensuring that models do not base decisions on sensitive attributes like gender.
 I have studied constrained optimization, and this work resulted in my research notes on [Constrained Optimization and Min-Max Problems](https://sachit3022.github.io/files/Optimisation.pdf).
 Additionally, I proposed a pre-processing adversarial pipeline to improve [fairness in LLMs](https://sachit3022.github.io/files/Fair_LLM.pdf).
 On a fun side, classic dynamic problems can be [formulated as constrained optimization](https://sachit3022.github.io/files/DP.pdf), and projected gradient descent can get you an approximate solution faster.

 I also care about the impact of ML and have worked on practical problems such as [how to train with large-scale multi-modal data with imbalance](https://sachit3022.github.io/files/Large%20scale%20predictive%20data.pdf).
 Also in [P-GPT](https://sachit3022.github.io/files/p_GPT.pdf), I strive to find the efficient configuration for training across multiple servers.